SwissDataScienceCenter/renku-python/README.rst

 you may be interested in installing `pyenv-virtualenv <https://github.com/pyenv/pyenv-virtualenv>`__ to create an ad-hoc virtual environment for developing renku.

-Once you have created an activated a virtual environment for renku-python, you can use the usual `pip` commands to install the required dependencies.
+Once you have created and activated a virtual environment for renku-python, you can use the usual `pip` commands to install the required dependencies.

 ::